Business Support Analyst - Western Cape Cape Town - IT-Online

 - Act as the communication medium between client and all 3rd party suppliers of systems in relevant SME bucket

-- Provide insights on industry best practices and emerging trends to enhance digital interfaces
+- Provide insights on industry best practices and emerging trends to enhance digital interface

 - Utilize data analysis techniques and reporting to derive actionable insights and support data-driven decision-making